dat4action/Sales_Market-Basket_analysis/README.md

 - Identify the top-selling products by category and region
 - Determine the best sales month (seasonality)
 - Analyze best sales hours along the day
-- Perform market basket analysis to identify product associations and cross-selling opportunities
+- Perform market basket analysis to identify product associations and cross-selling opportunities.

 ## Data Sources